Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

     face to face will most likely notice it, but may not be able to make out the exact iconography.

-\(3\) Burning
+-   **(3) Burning**
     Essence burns and sheds from the Exalts body, much like the burning of a fire.
 The Caste Mark is unmistakable to any close-by.

 -   **(1) Bonfire
     **A grand display of solidified Essence wraps around the body, shining its personal iconography to all of those in the scene.

-Once the first peripheral mote is spent, those looking at the Exalt will be able to notice the anima banner—the Difficulty equal to how many motes are left in the peripheral pool.
-Those standing face-to-face or directly engaged with the Exalt should have an advantage to notice the spiritual flame.

-The Anima Flare should dissipate by the start of a new Scene, or at a rate of 15 minutes per Step.

 The Great Curse
 ---------------